PaulH97/Sen12Landslides/README.md

 You’re now ready to work with the dataset — create custom splits, train and evaluate models.

 ## Evaluation Metrics
 Important: This dataset has severe class imbalance (~2% landslide, ~98% background).
-We recommend using imbalance-aware metrics such as Average Precision (AP), AUROC, or per-class F1/precision/recall for the landslide class.
+For landslide detection tasks, we recommend using imbalance-aware metrics (AP, AUROC, or per-class F1/precision/recall for landslides).
+Note: Our paper used macro-averaged metrics for technical validation.

-Note: Our paper reported macro-averaged metrics.
+**Coming soon:** Updated benchmark table with more extensive metrics + S12LS-LD update for standardized evaluation.